Lori Vallow relative knows 'whereabouts' of missing Idaho kids but is unwilling to 'cooperate': reports

 Charles Vallow was killed in July by Pawlowski’s uncle and Lori Vallow’s brother Alex Cox, who later claimed self-defense.
 Cox was never arrested but in December he died under unknown circumstances.

 Vallow’s fifth husband, Chad Daybell, has also been connected to a string of mysterious deaths.
-His former wife, Tammy Daybeel, died in October.
+His former wife, Tammy Daybell, died in October.
 Her death is still under investigation.
 Daybell and Vallow married just a week later.

 CLICK HERE TO GET THE FOX NEWS APP